pareekshitreddy/COVID-19-Literature-Insight-Unsupervised-Clustering-Topic-Analysis/README.md

 ## Dataset

-The dataset used for this project is the [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) dataset, which consists of over 500,000 articles in several languages, mainly in English, containing information about COVID-19, SARS-CoV-2, and other related coronaviruses[^6^][6].
+The dataset used for this project is the [CORD-19](https://www.kaggle.com/allen-institute-for-ai/CORD-19-research-challenge) dataset, which consists of over 500,000 articles in several languages, mainly in English, containing information about COVID-19, SARS-CoV-2, and other related coronaviruses.
 This dataset was created by the White House and a consortium of leading research groups to support the scientific and medical research communities in tackling the COVID-19 pandemic.

 ## Methods